 All 2020 applicants have the option to be automatically reconsidered for the 2021 program without having to reapply.
 Please email email@example.com to indicate your desire to be reconsidered.
 You will receive an acknowledgement of your resubmission via email.

 Completed applications received or postmarked by March 1, 2021, will be reviewed by a selection committee.

-Successful applicants will be notified of their selection on Friday, March 26, 2021, and they will have until Friday, April 2, 2021, to accept or decline the offer.
+All applicants will be notified of their selection on Friday, March 26, 2021, and they will have until Friday, April 2, 2021, to accept or decline the offer.

 Once you have accepted an offer to attend any NEH-supported Summer Program (Landmarks Workshop, Summer Seminar, or Summer Institute), you may not withdraw in order to accept an offer from another program.